jacobjmarks/thoughts/_posts/2023-00-00-isolating-environment-variables-in-xunit-tests.md

 >
 > You don't need to follow suite; as long as each attribute contains the same constant string value, they will be placed within the same test collection. -->

-However, there are yet additional concerns that need to be addressed with this solution.
-Our test suites &mdash; now running sequentially within a single test collection &mdash; still share the same process environment and, as a result, a given test's environment may be polluted by the one or more tests that run before it.
+However, there are yet additional concerns that need to be addressed.
+Our test suites &mdash; now running sequentially within a single test collection &mdash; still share the same process environment and, as a result, a given test's environment may be "polluted" by the one or more tests that run before it.

 For example, if we were to add the following additional assertion to the start of each of our example tests, at least one of the tests will fail (whichever test runs second):